brunosan/cv/index.md

  >[VP, Impact](http://www.satellogic.com).
 Vice-president for Impact.
 Responsible for strategy and projects with Social and environmental primary objectives.
 Satellogic builds and operates high-Resolution multi- and hyper-spectral imaging Earth Observation Satellites; and offer solutions based on advanced Data Analytics.
 As of 2017, we have five satellites operating in Space.
 Based in Argentina and Spain.

 **World Bank** (2015-2017)
- >[Innovation Labs and Office of the President](http://blogs.worldbank.org/voices/big-data-davos-year-later-delivering-innovation-value).
+ >[Data Scientist at Innovation Labs and Office of the President](http://blogs.worldbank.org/voices/big-data-davos-year-later-delivering-innovation-value).
 Technical lead on bringing Big Data into operations across the Institution and clients around the World.
 Accelerator portfolio projects: 20+ projects, USD500MM+.
 Based in Washington DC.
 Currently, consultant to several projects.

 **Mapbox** (2013-2015)
- >Chief Scientist during 10-fold growth from series A to series B investment rounds, leading their scientific work across the company, especially on remote sensing and satellite, and supporting our international clients.
+ >[Chief Scientist](https://blog.mapbox.com/bruno-s-225-nchez-andrade-nu-241-o-joins-mapbox-as-chief-scientist-b3729d019801) during 10-fold growth from series A to series B investment rounds, leading their scientific work across the company, especially on remote sensing and satellite, and supporting our international clients.
 [Mapbox](http://mapbox.com) is a full-service cloud-based mapping platform.
 Based in Washington DC and San Francisco.
 Currently, investor and advisor.

 **Global Adaptation Institute** (2011-2013)
- >Director of Science and Technology.
-Visiting Scholar at the [Environmental Change Inititative](http://environmentalchange.nd.edu/) (University of Notre Dame).
+ >[Director of Science and Technology](http://index.gain.org).
+Visiting Scholar at the Environmental Change Inititative (University of Notre Dame).
 Gain is a private sector-led non-profit focused on resilience to climate change. [index.gain.org](http://index.gain.org).
 Based in Washington DC.

 **The National Academies of Science, Engineering and Medicine** (2010)
 > Science and Technology Policy Fellow.
 Advisory and Coordination setting the priorities framework of investment on Research (Decadal Survey).
 Awarded [Mirzayan Fellowship](http://sites.nationalacademies.org/PGA/policyfellows/index.htm).
 Project Management on: NASA decadal strategic recommendation, Crowdsourcing tools.
 Based in Washington DC.